 Turn on the audio, ask the subject to listen to the instructions, and begin stepping at the guided rate.
 Give further encouragement to keep in time with the stepping rhythm.

 After the first 2 minutes of stepping Level 1, you will check your heart rate and perceived exertion.
 Please ensure that you regularly check your heart rate throughout the test.
 Then record a stable mean value over the last few seconds of each Level.
 This will help drop any erroneous fluctuations that might occur.
 The subject should then state their Exertion Level as a number from the RPE chart.
 Record both HR and RPE on the CST datasheet.

 Providing the heart rate is below 80% max HR, and the RPE is below 14.
 The subject should continue stepping into Level II, at a faster rate.

 Re-record the HR and RPE at the end of Level II.

 Providing the HR is below 80% max HR, and the RPE is below 14.
 The subject should continue stepping into Level III faster rate.

-Continue the test in this manner until either the target heart rate of 80% max HR or the subject reports an RPE of 14.
+Continue the test this way until either the target heart rate of 80% max HR or the subject reports an RPE of 14.

 Note: If 80% max heart rate while stepping in mid-level.
-Provided an RPE scale of less than 14 and the subject appears to be handling the stepping.
+Provided an RPE scale of less than 14, the subject appears to be handling the stepping.
 Then the test would continue to the end of that Level and then end.